Last Updated: June 3, 2026

 This calculation setting is closely related to Fixed Work.
 Some users find this calculation suitable, especially since it was the default setting for at least the first 10 versions of Microsoft Project.

-The first thing to always do is glance at your calculation setting.
-Check to ensure each of these three tasks is Fixed Units and Effort Driven is Yes.
+The first thing to always do is glance at your calculation settings.
+Check to ensure that each of these three tasks is set to Fixed Units and that Effort Driven is Yes.

-By now, you know what calculations to look at when you make an assignment possible changes to:
+By now, you know which values to watch when you make an assignment:

 Duration